The below settings are to be used in section

 Defines how many requests are processed on each iteration of the network loop.
 Default is 0 (unlimited), which should be fine for most users.
 This is a fine tuning option to control the throughput of the network loop in high load scenarios.

 This setting lets you specify the network address of the node.
-By default it set to replication listen address.
+By default it is set to replication listen address.
 That is correct in most cases, however there are situations where you have to specify it manually:

 - node behind a firewall